XelorR/KeyBridge/README.md

 Both have following issues:

 - no multitasking / workspace control mappings
-- modifier swap for _some_ apps which breaks general OS functionality
+- modifier swap for _some_ apps which leads to inconsistency in multitasking shortcuts
-- focusing on wide range of desktop environments which require some trade-offs, force to avoid some features and increasing complexity
+- focusing on too many desktop environments which require some trade-offs, force to avoid some features and increase complexity

 ## To do